 Hire Professionals to Help You Navigate the Financials

 A property manager will help you keep track of your income and expenses, prepare tax returns, and ensure that you comply with local and state tax laws.
-A property management company can also help you manage your finances by providing detailed financial reports, managing rental payments, and collecting security deposits.
+A property manager can also help you manage your finances by providing detailed financial reports, managing rental payments, and collecting security deposits.

 Familiarize Yourself with Local, State, and Federal Landlord-Tenant Laws